-When I was twelve, I wrote a note to my future self in my journal.
+When I was twelve, I wrote a note to my future self.

 The note said: “don’t confuse safety with happiness.”

-Sometimes I stare at those simple words in awe of my past self.
+Sometimes I stare at those simple words in awe.
 How did I know, at twelve, that those were the words I would most need to read at nineteen, and twenty-four, and thirty-two, and now again at forty-four?
 How did I know at twelve that my future kryptonite would be the thought of life without a hot bath, a fire in the grate, a cup of tea, and a sense of security and belonging?

 It is so easy to say this is enough; this is safe.

 But the words “safe” and “happy” have never been synonyms in my book and my twelve-year-old self understood that best.
 She was meticulous and structured with her fear — and trust me, she had plenty of it.
 Ski slopes were conquered one bunny hill at a time and horses were walked in big circles while the other kids trotted fences and cantered across the turn-out field.
 That twelve-year-old was terrified of life: and she never let it stop her.

 From the outside, I suspect that the slow fight against fear was not apparent.
 When everyone else headed up the mountain for a day of skiing, she worked her fear on the beginner trails, forcing herself to ski on one foot, then the other, without poles, and, finally, backward.
 Fear led to skill, then to ease and exhilaration.
 But she had no need to tell anyone.
 For years she left her family at the foot of the mountain every morning and met them at dusk.
 They assumed the baby hill as she slowly conquered the mountain.